 Firm vegetables:

 - Sweet potatoes and pumpkin: These vegetables require a longer cooking time.
-They can either be pre-cooked or cooked over an indirect heat on the grill.
+They can either be pre-cooked or cooked over indirect heat on the grill.

 Soft vegetables: